 Today, mPOS in small businesses is largely about replacing traditional, fixed POS units with next-gen mobile payment solutions, while in enterprise retail it’s proving an ideal way to supplement fixed-position POS by bringing mobile payment solutions to the customer — processing transactions in a pop-up sidewalk sale, for example, or queue-busting or clienteling.
-In fact, according to IHS, enterprise retailers adopting mobile POS are seeing sales growth 42% higher than those that do not use mPOS.
+In fact, according to IHS, enterprise retailers adopting mobile POS are seeing sales growth 42 percent higher than those that do not use mPOS.
 The affordability of tablets like the Samsung Galaxy Tab series and smartphones like the Samsung J series makes it easy for SMBs, too, to capitalize on this level of growth.

 Flipping the POS Script